 - Those with symptoms of COVID-19 or other respiratory or flu-like illness, or an elevated temperature, or who are particularly vulnerable to infection should not attend public services, but join worship, as available, through online streaming or other media broadcast. - For individuals attending church: carrying of tissues and using them to catch coughs and sneezes, and binning the tissue continues to be important.
-In addition to this, it is recommended that each individual or each family carry a small bottle of hand sanitizer. - The use of face masks by the clergy and the lay faithful is highly recommended to reduce transfer of respiratory droplets into the environment. - Disinfectants and hand washing/sanitizing facilities should be provided at the church entrance; door handles and hand railings need to be disinfected on a regular basis. - Where possible, entrance and exit doors should be secured in an open position from before the time when people gather for the service until after the last worshipper has left.
+In addition to this, it is recommended that each individual or each family carry a small bottle of hand sanitizer. - All those joining in worship (clergy and laity) should wear a mask to reduce transfer of respiratory droplets into the environment.
+Those who have a formal part in the liturgy (presiding, preaching, reading, interceding) may remove their face mask when they are actually speaking.
+Be careful where masks are placed to avoid cross-contamination. - Disinfectants and hand washing/sanitizing facilities should be provided at the church entrance; door handles and hand railings need to be disinfected on a regular basis. - Where possible, entrance and exit doors should be secured in an open position from before the time when people gather for the service until after the last worshipper has left.